adamelliotfields/treehouse-registration-form/README.md

 is `adam` and you cloned the repo in `~/Downloads`, then go to `file:///Users/adam/Downloads/treehouse-registration-form/index.html` in your web browser.

-You can also use PHP or Python's built-in HTTP server by running one of these commands in the same directory as `index.html`.
+Finally, you can use PHP or Python's built-in HTTP server by running one of these commands in the same directory as `index.html`.

 ```bash
 # PHP